 Many marketing efforts may go unrewarded, not because they were lousy, but simply because they weren't given enough of an opportunity to work.
 Remembering a product or service is like remembering someone's name; you need to hear it more than once for it to sink in.
-Showing your TV commercial one time, running an ad in the newspaper once or doing one mailing of postcards is almost never enough to grab and keep your audience's attention - let alone get them to buy.
+Showing your TV commercial one time, having a banner ad on the internet one time, or doing one mailing of postcards is almost never enough to grab and keep your audience's attention - let alone get them to buy.

 During any campaign, measurement is vital.
 Without measurement or progress reports, how will you ever know which advertising pieces are the most effective?
-Be sure to measure your Return on Investment (ROI) in terms of actual MONEY, not response rate.
+Be sure to measure your Return on Investment (ROI) in terms of actual MONEY, not by how many people responded.